 Some might go controversial, others may opt for pop culture characters or smartphone assistants.
-The newest trend in baby naming, however, seems to be going vintage.
-Of the 1000 most popular baby names from 2015, several of those moving fastest up the charts in recent years were last popular during the turn of the 20th century.
-This includes Hazel (#63 for girls) and Oliver (#19 for boys), both of which were all the rage in the early 1900s before losing prominence for the majority of the century.
-Louisa (#908) and Harvey (#439) have not yet busted back into the mainstream like Hazel and Oliver, but they’ve both risen in the ranks for consecutive years.
+The newest trend in baby naming, however, seems to be choosing vintage baby names.
+Of the 1,000 most popular baby names of the past few years, many of those moving fastest up the charts were last popular during the turn of the 20th century.
+This includes Hazel (No. 63 for girls) and Oliver (No. 19 for boys), both of which were all the rage in the early 1900s before losing prominence for the majority of the century.
+Even Louisa (No. 908) and Harvey (No. 439), vintage baby names that have not yet busted back into the mainstream like Hazel and Oliver, have risen in the ranks for consecutive years.